The Professional Garage Conversion Company

 We can make sure that you get the correct permissions for the work that you have planned and that everything is above board.

 Local council building regulations are important when converting your garage.
 There are a few core local authority building regulations that you need to follow.
-For example:

 Following these building regulations is important to getting permission for the changes.
 We can talk to your local authority or local building control department and get a building control officer to inspect your property.